callmeonlyashu/design-patterns-with-python3/README.md

 Factory Method lets a class defer instantiation to subclasses.

+## Abstract Factory Pattern

+The Abstract Factory pattern provides an inteface for creating families of related or dependent objects without specifying their concrete classes.

 ## Singleton Pattern

 The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.